When is the first day of the program?

 Yes, there are some prerequisites, which can be found in detail on our website.

 Applicants must have earned a Bachelor’s degree from an accredited college or university, with a minimum GPA of 3.0.
-They are expected to be able to read and write in Arabic at a beginner’s level at minimum.
+They are expected to be able to read and write in Arabic at an intermediate level.

 Shortlisted MIRL candidates will be invited to Boston for an in-person interview and placement test to assess their abilities in the following areas: Qur’anic recitation and memorization, Sciences of the Qur’an and Hadith, the fundamentals of Fiqh, Aqida and Tazkiyya, and familiarity with basic Islamic concepts, both linguistically and theoretically.